 SaaS (Software as a Service)

-With this model, a doctor or a platform sets a price per minute of medical consulting.
-However,per-minute billing is uncommon with telehealth platforms and more used when building expert consulting platforms
+With this model, the software sets a price per minute for medical consulting.
+However, per-minute billing is uncommon with telehealth software and is more used when building expert consulting software.

-This monetization model is great for the telemedicine providers that have been for some time on the market and established a good reputation.
-Obviously, you can remain to belocal telehealth platform but if you would like to expand your market abilities, you can try to franchise your platform.
+This monetization model is great for telemedicine providers with a good reputation.
+Obviously, you can remain on belocal telehealth app.
+However, to expand your market abilities, you can try to franchise the software.

 A franchising model implies selling rights under the brand to other providers.
 With a franchising model, they would need to pay a fee and follow certain rules set by the franchise owner.

-Advertising shouldn’t be the only revenue model introduced on the telehealth platform.
+Advertising shouldn’t be the only revenue model introduced on the telehealth software.
 Usually, it serves as a secondary source of revenue.
-One of the ways to make this model work is to advertise insurance companies to those patients who don’t have coverage.
+One of the ways to make this model work is to advertise insurance companies to patients.

-There are 3 ways of building a telemedicine platform:
+There are 3 ways of building telemedicine software: